March 19, 2020

 Let's start with Mithra, also written Mithras (Sanskrit Mitra) who is often the most popular of the bunch.

-The Mithra meaning is the Zoroastrian Divinity of Covenant, Light and Oath.
+The Mithra, or Mithras, meaning is the Zoroastrian Divinity of Covenant, Light and Oath.

-Writers have claimed that the pre-Christian god, Mithras (pictured below) was born of a virgin in a cave on December 25th.
+Writers have claimed that the pre-Christian god, Mithras (pictured below) was born of a virgin in a cave on December 25th, as the Mithra story goes.

 They also claim Mithra was considered a great traveling teacher, had 12 disciples, promised his followers immortality, sacrificed himself for world peace, was buried in a tomb and rose again 3 days later.